msnicklous/BufferedTrace/readme.md

 ```

 As a general tip, you usually want to keep your tracing brief, both to conserve memory as well as for timing reasons.
-It takes about 7 milliseconds to transfer 80 bytes, and for some applications, that delay can be significant.

 ### Buffered Tracing